Living Words is an arts and literature organisation, created by Susanna Howard in 2007.

 Our participatory work is now delivered in 2 strands:

-The main part of our work is care home residencies, taking place over 8 - 15 weeks.
-Our writers and artists work co-creatively and one-to-one with people experiencing a dementia and isolated and disempowered people.
-We enable participants’ ‘in-the-moment’ experience to be heard by others.
-At the end of our projects, participants each have their own book of Living Words that express how they feel about life.
-We run bespoke staff workshops to support their creative expression and embed use of the Living Words books.
+Our work began and continues with care home residencies, taking place over 8 - 15 weeks.
+Our writers and artists work one-to-one in creative partnership with people experiencing a dementia.
+We then enable their experience in the moment to be heard by others: at the end of our projects, participants have their own book of their ‘Living Words’ that express how they feel about life.
+We also run staff workshops to support carers and their creative expression and to embed use of the Living Words books.

-I believe this is really important work that is taking place out of sight and unrecognised for the value of its contribution to challenging perceptions, raising awareness and improving quality of life for people with dementia. …The unique blend of person-centred working and using the creative arts to empower and re-enable is truly inspirational
+I believe this is really important work that is taking place out of sight and unrecognised for the value of its contribution to challenging perceptions, raising awareness and improving quality of life for people with dementia. …The unique blend of person-centred working and using the creative arts to empower and re-enable is truly inspirational.